 and the National Bank of Belgium (NBB)

 .
 Foreign businessmen interested in this domain can receive assistance on their inquiries from our team of Belgian company formation specialists

 The main steps of the incorporation process of a Belgian company

 refer to the following:

-register with local authorities for taxation, for VAT in Belgium
+- • register with local authorities for taxation, for VAT and social security.

 It is required to deposit at least 20% of the company’s capital